 The police role is about prevention, protection and prosecution - to prevent further violence, to protect the victim, children and other vulnerable people and to facilitate the prosecution of offenders.
-They work closely with statutory and voluntary partners, to ensure the victims get the help they deserve, to highlight the issue of domestic abuse and to explore ways in which we can keep communities sa explore ways in which we can keep communities safer.
+They work closely with statutory and voluntary partners, to ensure the victims get the help they deserve, to highlight the issue of domestic abuse and to explore ways in which we can keep communities safer.